Puerto Rico power outage set to hurt global reinsurers

 While that helps spread the cost of disasters, it means certain reinsurers are hit hard when big claims come in, depending on where they take on business.

-Top reinsurers of Puerto Rico insurance companies - which tend to rely heavily on reinsurance - include Mapfre SA (MAP.MC), QBE Insurance Group Ltd (QBE.AX), Lloyd’s of London [SOLYD.UL] and American International Group Inc (AIG.N), according to Keefe, Bruyette & Woods.
+Top reinsurers of Puerto Rico insurance companies - which tend to rely heavily on reinsurance - include Mapfre SA , QBE Insurance Group Ltd, Lloyd’s of London and American International Group Inc, according to Keefe, Bruyette & Woods.

 Mapfre, which also acts as an insurer in Puerto Rico, expects “recent natural disasters” to cut its full-year profit by between 150 million and 200 million euros ($175 million and $235 million), the Spanish company said this week.